Car Insurance Rates by State: Which States are the Cheapest?

-- Population density: If you live in a heavily urban area, car insurance rates will spike.
-Collisions, auto theft and vandalism are all much more common in cities, resulting in more claims and higher insurance rates.
+- Population density: If you live in a heavily urban area, car insurance rates will be much higher.
+Collisions, auto theft, and vandalism are all much more common in cities, resulting in more claims and higher insurance rates.

 - Fraud: Auto insurance fraud — such as staged crashes, false medical claims and repair scams — is more common in certain states.

 - Weather: Car insurance rates are often higher in states where extreme weather and natural disasters are common, or have caused catastrophic damage in the recent past.
-Think Texas (Hurricane Harvey) and Florida (Hurricane Irma and others).
+Think Texas and Florida.

 Average Annual Car Insurance Rates by State